 On June 16, 2022, one of the holders of the Series E Convertible Preferred Stock chose to exercise their right, pursuant to the Certificate of Designation relating to the Series E Convertible Preferred Stock, to receive the rights extended to the convertible noteholder, of 90% multiplied by the average of the two lowest volume weighted average price per share of the Common Stock during the ten (10) trading days immediately preceding the date of conversion.
 As the exercise of the conversion price adjustment was similar to a down round, and the Company has not yet adopted ASU 2020-06, the accounting treatment of ASU 2017-11 was applied, whereby the adjustment was treated as a contingent beneficial conversion feature recognized as of the triggering date.
 As of June 16, 2022, this holder held 940 shares of the Series E preferred stock.
-The Company analyzed the conversion feature under ASC 470-20, "Debt with conversion feature to recognize, which was fully amortized as there is no remaining redemption date to their Series E Preferred Stock.
-The additional rights of the convertible note which were applied include the 10% increase in the outstanding balance if an uplist to a national exchange was not consummated by the Company by March 1, 2022, for an increase of 130 Series E Preferred shares with a stated value of \$156,000, as well as an exit fee of15% to be recognized upon conversions of the Series E Preferred shares into shares of common stock.
-As of March 31, 2023, 170 shares of Series E Preferred Stock are outstanding to this holder.
+The Company analyzed the conversion feature under ASC 470-20, "Debt with conversion and other options", and based on the market price of the common stock of the Company as compared to the conversion price, determined there was a \$99,000 beneficial conversion feature to recognize, which was fully amortized as there is no remaining redemption date to their Series E Preferred Stock.
+The additional rights of the convertible note which were applied include the 10% increase in the outstanding balance if an uplist to a national exchange was not consummated by the Company by March 1, 2022, for an increase of 130 Series E Preferred shares with a stated value of \$156,000, as well as an exit fee of 15% to be recognized upon conversions of the Series E Preferred Stock are outstanding to this holder.

-During the year ended March 31, 2023,1,300 shares of Series E Preferred Stock were converted into14,458,127 shares of common stock.
-During the year ended March 31, 2022, 2,400 shares of Series E Preferred Stock were converted into8,228,572 shares of common stock.
+During the year ended March 31, 2023,1,300 shares of Series E Preferred Stock were converted into 14,458,127 shares of common stock.
+During the year ended March 31, 2022, 2,400 shares of Series E Preferred Stock were converted into 8,228,572 shares of common stock.
 As of March 31, 2023 there are 1,670 shares of Series E Preferred Stock remaining outstanding.